 Undergraduate students who have not earned their first baccalaureate degree and who have been residents of Alabama for the last three years are eligible to apply for this grant.
 The grant is restricted to Pell eligible students with the greatest demonstrated financial need.
 To apply, submit the FAFSA as soon as possible after January 1 and list Jacksonville State University (Code 001020) to receive the report.
-Also submit a Financial Aid Data Sheet, preferably by March 15.
+Also submit a Financial Aid Data Sheet, and any other documentation that is required to the Financial Aid Office preferably by March 15.